There are several Paros to Antiparos ferry connections per day. Depending on which ferry you take, the Paros Antiparos trip takes 15-30 minutes.

 Ferries to Antiparos from Paros

 - Small foot passenger boats departing from Parikia port, the main port in Paros.
-On most years, these boats run from Easter to October and take around 30 minutes to get to Antiparos.
+On most years, these boats run from Easter to October and the ferry ride takes around half hour to get to Antiparos.
 There are several boats a day, and as exact itineraries may change now and then, it’s best to ask around for the latest information.
 Tickets cost around 5 euro.

-- Bigger passenger / vehicle ferries departing from Pounda (or Punda) port, on the west coast of Paros.
+- Bigger passenger / vehicle ferries departing from Pounda (or Punda / Pounta) port, on the west coast of Paros.
 These ferries depart several times a day, year-round, and they take under 10 minutes.
 Passenger tickets for these ferries cost a little over 1 euro.
 You'll pay more to take your vehicle on this car ferry.

 - Up-to-date information and tickets for these ferries can be found at the port or local travel agents.
 Note that you cannot buy your tickets in advance for either of these boats.
 In 2020, credit cards were not accepted, so make sure you have some cash with you.

 In general, you can easily get a last-minute ticket on your boat of choice.
-That said, if you are taking the foot passenger boat from Parikia during peak season, it’s best to get to the port 20-30 minutes before departure.
+That said, if you are taking the foot passenger boat from the main port town Parikia during peak season, it’s best to get to the port 20-30 minutes before departure.

 In terms of ferries to Paros, the best website to check routes and book your tickets is Ferryhopper.
 Paros ferry timetables are normally updated a couple of months in advance.